MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XI-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Miscellaneous-Commodities-Department-Agriculture/part-1216-Peanut-Promotion-Research-Information-Order/subpart-A-Peanut-Promotion-Research-Information-Order/subjectgroup-ECFR7e8353b71dc0e80-Expenses-Assessments/section-1216.51.md

 ##### § 1216.51 Assessments. #####

-Link to an amendment published at 83 FR 27686, June 14, 2018.

 (a) The funds necessary to pay for programs and other costs authorized by this part shall be acquired by the levying of assessments upon producers in a manner prescribed by the Secretary.

 (b) Each first handler, at such times and in such manner as prescribed by the Secretary, shall collect from each producer or first purchaser/handler and pay assessments to the Board on all peanuts handled, including peanuts produced by the first handler, no later than 60 days after the last day of the month in which the peanuts were marketed.

-(c) Such assessments shall be levied at a rate of one (1%) percent of the price paid for all farmers stock peanuts sold.
-Price paid is one (1%) percent of loan value.
+(c) Such assessments shall be levied on all farmers stock peanuts sold at a rate of $3.55 per ton for Segregation 1 peanuts and $1.25 per ton for Segregation 2 peanuts and 3 peanuts, as those terms are defined in §§ 996.13(b)-(d) of this title.

-(d) For peanuts placed under a marketing assistance loan with the Department's Commodity Credit Corporation, the Commodity Credit Corporation, or any entity determined by the Commodity Credit Corporation shall deduct and remit to the Board, from the proceeds of the loan paid to the producer, one (1%) percent of the loan value of the peanuts as determined by the warehouse receipt accompanying such peanuts, no more than 60 days after the last day of the month in which the peanuts were placed under a marketing assistance loan.
+(d) For peanuts placed under a marketing assistance loan with the Department's Commodity Credit Corporation, the Commodity Credit Corporation, or any entity determined by the Commodity Credit Corporation shall deduct and remit to the Board, from the proceeds of the loan paid to the producer, the assessment per ton as specified in paragraph (c) of this section, no more than 60 days after the last day of the month in which the peanuts were placed under a marketing assistance loan.

-(e) If a producer places peanuts under a marketing assistance loan and subsequently redeems and sells such peanuts at a price greater than the loan amount, the producer shall pay the difference between the sales price and the loan value of the peanuts multiplied by one (1%) percent to the Board within sixty (60) days after the final day of the loan availability period.

-(f) All assessments collected under this section are to be used for expenses and expenditures pursuant to this Order and for the establishment of an operating reserve as prescribed in the Order.
+(e) All assessments collected under this section are to be used for expenses and expenditures pursuant to this Order and for the establishment of an operating reserve as prescribed in the Order.

-(g) The Board shall impose a late payment charge on any person who fails to remit to the Board the total amount for which the person is liable on or before the payment due date established under this section.
+(f) The Board shall impose a late payment charge on any person who fails to remit to the Board the total amount for which the person is liable on or before the payment due date established under this section.
 The late payment charge will be in the form of interest on the outstanding portion of any amount for which the person is liable.
 The rate of interest shall be prescribed in regulations issued by the Secretary.

-(h) Persons failing to remit total assessments due in a timely manner may also be subject to actions under federal debt collection procedures.
+(g) Persons failing to remit total assessments due in a timely manner may also be subject to actions under federal debt collection procedures.

-(i) The Board may authorize other organizations to collect assessments on its behalf with the approval of the Secretary.
+(h) The Board may authorize other organizations to collect assessments on its behalf with the approval of the Secretary.

-(j) The assessment rate may not be increased unless the new rate is approved by a referendum among eligible producers.
+(i) The assessment rate may not be increased unless the new rate is approved by a referendum among eligible producers.

 [70 FR 55226, Sept.
-21, 2005]
+21, 2005, as amended at 83 FR 27686, June 14, 2018]